alw1746/Joey_LED_Backpack/README.md

 # Arduino support for Joey 4-digit LED display.

 The Joey board from [Gooligum Electronics](http://www.gooligum.com.au) is a nifty 4-digit LED display that is designed to press-fit onto the first 26 pins of a Raspberry Pi.
 The holes on the PCB are slightly offset from a standard 2.54mm grid so that the pin-to-hole friction maintains the contact.
+Besides LEDs, there are 3 pairs of male headers which can be used for switch input.
 A Holtek HT16K33 controller handles all the 7 segment interfacing requirements.
 See this
 [Kickstarter page](https://www.kickstarter.com/projects/gooligumelec/joey-a-sidecar-led-display-for-raspberry-pi) for background information.

 ![RPi Joey](images/RPi-Joey.jpg)